View Barbara Thomas's Obituary on MyEasternShoreMD.com and share memories

 |

+Barbara was born July 28, 1919, in Summit, N.J., daughter of Ralph Douglas Lane and Grace Kane Lane.

-She was predeceased by brothers: John Burns Lane, Franklin Douglas Lane; nieces: Alison Lane Murphy, JoAnne Lane Carl; grand niece, Beth Tamburini; grand nephew, Michael Greene; and great grand nephew, Michael Corb.
+She was predeceased by brothers John Burns Lane and Franklin Douglas Lane; nieces Alison Lane Murphy and JoAnne Lane Carl; grand-niece Beth Tamburini; grand-nephew, Michael Greene; and great-grand-nephew Michael Corb.
 In 1950, she married William Wensley Thomas and was widowed in 1981.
 They had no children.

-Barbara's generosity extended not only to her family and through her many acts of service, but also as a financial supporter of many worthy organizations: the Radcliffe Creek School in Chestertown; Chester River Health Foundation; the Colonial Williamsburg Foundation in Williamsburg, Virginia; and St Joseph's Indian School in Chamberlain, South Dakota, were just some of the many recipients.
+Barbara's generosity extended not only to her family and through her many acts of service, but also as a financial supporter of many worthy organizations: the Radcliffe Creek School in Chestertown; Chester River Health Foundation; the Colonial Williamsburg Foundation in Williamsburg, Va.; and St Joseph's Indian School in Chamberlain, S.D., were just some of the many recipients.

 She had a lifelong passion for learning and traveled with Elderhostel (Road Scholar), took courses at Washington College and went on many educationally-centered cruises upon American rivers and around the world.

-Aunt Barbara is survived by nephews: Douglas C. Lane (Gay); Robert D. Lane (Elisabeth); Michael D. Lane; Patrick J. Lane (Maggie); nieces: Judith Lane Wiggin (John); Virginia Burns Lane (Michael Zupko); Janet Lane Greene (David); Margaret Lane Terranova (Angelo); Elizabeth A. Lane Barnes (Don); and Nancy Anne Lane.
+Aunt Barbara is survived by nephews Douglas C. Lane (Gay), Robert D. Lane (Elisabeth), Michael D. Lane and Patrick J. Lane (Maggie) and nieces Judith Lane Wiggin (John), Virginia Burns Lane (Michael Zupko), Janet Lane Greene (David), Margaret Lane Terranova (Angelo), Elizabeth A. Lane Barnes (Don) and Nancy Anne Lane.

 A Funeral Mass will be open to the public and held at 11 a.m. on Thursday, May 30, at Sacred Heart Catholic Church, 508 High St., Chestertown.
 Reception following in the Parish Hall.